 We are proud to carry on that tradition into the 21st century through regular charitable work and fundraising events in keeping with our Patrician Brother Ethos of supporting those in need.

 Since 1954, we have catered for boys from 2nd to 6th class.
 2018 however marked a momentous occasion in the history of St. Pat’s.
 For the first time we enrolled girls and infants as well as our boys.
 Girls and boys were enrolled into Junior Infants, Senior Infants, First class and Second class.
 In that same year, a new Early Intervention class was opened in St. Pat’s too, followed by a Junior ASD class in 2019.

-By 2022, we hope to have a fully co-educational school across all classes in the school.
+As of 2022, we now have a fully co-educational school across all classes in the school.